The Sleep

 What ages does this method work best for?

-This method works best for children and teens who can understand simple stories, body diagrams, and imagination—typically age 5 and up, depending on maturity.
+This method works best for children and teens who can understand simple stories, body diagrams, and imagination—typically ages 5 and up, depending on maturity.
 Younger, verbally expressive kids can also benefit if you keep the language and drawings simple.

 We’re moving / having a baby / have a big event coming up — should we wait to start?